igorkasyanchuk/rails_pdf/README.md

 # RailsPDF

-Support HTML/ERB/CSS/SCSS/PUG/Javascript/ChartsJS/Images/SVG/Custom Fonts/etc.
+Create PDF docs in Rails app with support of HTML/ERB/CSS/SCSS/PUG/Javascript/ChartsJS/Images/SVG/Custom Fonts/etc.

-Basically, you can create any HTML/CSS/JS/Images page and save into PDF.
+- Basically, you can create any HTML/CSS/JS/Images page and save into PDF.

-With header, footer, page numbers, layout support.
+- With header, footer, page numbers, layout support.
+- Generate files on the fly or save to disk/tempfiles.

-Has few starter templates to help with most popular reports.
+- Has few starter templates to help with most popular reports.
 Just create some and re-edit it.

 ## Template starters